 Weights per Vertex at most 4

 Each vertex may be controlled by no more than 4 bones.
-If the vertex shows up in more than 4 weight maps, then the resulting animation behaviour is not defined!
+If the vertex shows up in more than 4 weight maps, then the resulting animation behavior is not defined!

 Weights per Vertex at least 1